wanghaisheng/tiktoka-studio-uploader/README.md

 AS a code dummy,I do accept any advice because of my only purpose is to get things work

+**if you encounter any issue,pls change headless to false,watch what happens in your browser,you will find the clue to your issue.Take care of title,description,tags word/character limit youtube **

 1. Download lastest firefox,open new tab and insert:
 ```
 about:profiles